 The future of self-service is better technology, thoughtfully applied and integrated into businesses to give the customer faster access to better information with less effort.

 In 2018, we will see AI and related technology applied more widely, but for most use cases, fully automated support is still a very long way off.
+Using AI to make your support staff faster, smarter, and more effective is the way forward.

 To prepare your team for the future, begin by building a model of your customer service experience, and identify places where technology or processes could be inserted to save time and effort.